manusajith/caching_demo_app/README.md

   belongs_to :articles, touch: true end
 ```
-The `touch` option to `belongs_to` model will make sure that whenever the article changes the cache will be updated for comments too.
+The `touch` option for `belongs_to` model will make sure that whenever the article changes the cache will be updated in the comments too.

 To demonstrate the concepts of caching in rails I have made a simple blog hack.
-Inorder to perform page caching, we needs to add `caches_page` to the the home_controller.rb
+Here the index action in home_controller.rb will render home page if the users aren't signed in else the signed in users will be redirected to the articles index action, where the articles will be displayed.
+In order to perform page caching, just add `caches_page` to the the home_controller.rb

 Eg:
 ```